 The LoRa Alliance website references a number a modules and modems available from the LoRaWAN eco-system, with different characteristics.

 Modules have open MCUs where you can implement LoRaWAN and application.
-Modems on the other side, are typically closed-source module with the stack built-in, and must be driven by an external App MCU, usually over a serial interface.
+Modems on the other side, are typically closed-source module with the stack built-in, and must be driven by an external Host MCU, usually over a serial interface.

 More recently, RF-only modules have also appeared.
 They contain no MCU, but they simplify the RF design and qualification.